offthedial/site/src/pages/idtga/rules.md

 - **Any player** on the same team DC's again the same round.
 - There was a misuse of ending the game early, see above.

-If the host DCs after `50` points remaining and the timer has passed `2:30`, the game is awarded to the team without a DC with no redo.
+- The host DCs, in this case the game is awarded to the team not hosting.

+If either 2 DCs occur in the same lobby, the host DCs, or there are a significant amount of complaints about lag; the team currently not hosting must host the new lobby.

+To reduce the chances of a DC happening, please check you have a good internet connection with low ping and/or have a LAN adapter for a smoother experience.
+If not, consider switching hosts.

+If there's a dispute, or something unforseen occurs during the set, feel free to bring it up to helpdesk.

 ## Reporting players